fbernutz/die-himmelstraeumerin-blog/Content/posts/summaries-ios-interview-topics.md

 After a few technical interviews, I realised that it's good to prepare for them (who would've thought) 😅 Although I knew what the questions were about, I found it difficult to talk about details and explain some topics spontaneously.
 To be less freaked out when an interviewer asks me about capture lists or memory management in Swift, I wanted to make some sketchnotes on possible interview topics.
 I'm learning some of these topics anyway, so sketchnotes would be perfect as a summary (at least for me).
 And if they help me, maybe they'll help you too.

 **Disclaimer 1:** The list of topics isn't exhaustive.
 I have no idea what your interviewers will ask you about in your interviews.
+But this is an overview about the (in my opinion) most common topics.

 **Disclaimer 2:** There are much better and more detailed sources to learn about the details.
 These are just "small" summaries about the most important points _for me_.
 There might be other important points for you.